kblomqvist/yasha/README.md

 ### Automatic variable file look up

-If the variable file is not explicitly given, Yasha will look for it by searching a file named in the same way than the corresponding template but with the file extension of JSON, YAML or TOML.
-For example, consider the following template and template variables files
+If the variable file is not explicitly given, Yasha will look for it by searching a file named in the same way than the corresponding template but with the file extension either `.json`, `.yaml`, `.yml`, `.toml`, or `.xml`.

+For example, consider the following template and variable files

 ```
 template.j2